 Hello everyone.
 It's been a long time since I've written.
 Mainly because I haven't been able to really sink my teeth into anything that I thought was worth my reading or writing about.
 It's been so bad, though, that I just HAD to come online and write this up.

-e to write about books that I read and disliked, especially to the depth that I disliked one of the books in today's review.
+Let me just say this first: I don't want to have to write about books that I read and disliked, especially to the depth that I disliked one of the books in today's review.

-First up: the classic tale of a provincial village in George Eliot's
+First up: the classic tale of a provincial village in George Eliot's Middlemarch.

 Middlemarch was supposed to be my cure for Austenitis.
 Having read all six of the Austen novels, the full-length completed ones at least, I had been on the hunt for some more Victorian era novels relating the truth of life in a bygone era.
 After much internet searching and recommendation hunting, I found myself with a list of books that began with this tome.

-s voice was very different from that of Austen.
+My copy of the novel (if you can call an 800 page book that) was borrowed from the library.
+The first thing I noticed was that Eliot's voice was very different from that of Austen.
 Whereas the love of my literary life was refreshing, clear, and satirical, Eliot, the bane of the literary life, was monotonous, preachy, and stuffy.
 Although there were some lines that really hit home with me, the vast majority of the two books I managed to complete out of the eight that make up Middlemarch, the narrative on the whole was rather dry.

 I think part of the problem may lie with the fact that the novel itself took place in a time earlier than I was used to reading within.
 There were a number of references that I could not comprehend, and so they fell useless on my modern eyes.